travel-hub-org/golf-about-us/README.md

-# Go-Kart Racing - About & Team Page
+# Tyrifjord Golfklubb - About & Team Page
-This repository contains the "About Us" and "Team" page of the Go-Kart racing organization website.
+This repository contains the "About Us" and "Our Team" page of the Tyrifjord Golfklubb website.
-It introduces the organization, its mission, and features profiles of racers and staff members.
+It introduces the golf club, its history, mission, and features profiles of staff members and trainers.